Ian Macara, Ph.D.

-Professor of Molecular Physiology and Biophysics,; Cell and Developmental Biology, and Medicine; Louise B. McGavock Chair; Director, Center for Stem Cell Biology; Researcher
+Louise B. McGavock Professor of Molecular Physiology and Biophysics; Medicine, Cell and Developmental Biology; Director, Center for Stem Cell Biology; Researcher

 - Matusik, Robert J., Ph.D.

-Professor of Urological Surgery, Cell & Developmental Biology and Cancer Biology; Director of Urologic Surgery Research; Researcher
+William L. Bray Professor of Urologic Surgery; Professor of Cell & Developmental Biology, Cancer Biology; Director of Urologic Surgery Research; Researcher

 - Stein, Roland W., Ph.D.

-Professor of Molecular Physiology & Biophysics; Professor of Cell & Developmental Biology; Researcher
+Mark Collie Chair in Diabetes Resesarch; Professor of Molecular Physiology and Biophysics, Cell and Developmental Biology; Researcher

 - Stewart, LaMonica V., Ph.D.

 Associate Professor of Biochemistry and Cancer Biology, Meharry Medical College; Researcher

 Professor of Chemistry; Director, Chemical Synthesis Core